Corruption in Uzbekistan: Anti-corruption

 The nation's criminal code forbids "all major forms of corruption" but the Business Anti-Corruption Portal reports that this law is poorly enforced.
 High-ranking government officials are said to act with impunity.
 The presidential family itself is involved in several investigations internationally.
 Persons who report corruption are reportedly not protected from retaliation.

 Uzbekistan is a signatory of the United Nations Convention Against Corruption (UNCAC) and the Istanbul Action Plan, but not the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions.
 The government has been accused of neglecting any regional or local initiatives to seriously combat corruption.

 To date, no international or local organizations have been granted permission to monitor or analyze corruption in Uzbekistan besides the General Prosecutor's Office, which is under the control of the Uzbek ruling regime.
 A number of officials are prosecuted every year under anti-corruption laws, with punishment varying "from a fine to imprisonment with confiscation of property."
 The defendants tend to be political dissenters, rather than any of the corrupt officials with ties to the ruling elite.

+The Anti-Corruption Agency was established in accordance with the Decree of the President of the Republic of Uzbekistan ‘On additional measures to improve the anti-corruption system in the Republic of Uzbekistan’ of June 29, 2020.
+Following its establishment, Akmal Burkhanov was appointed as the acting director.